Atlanta DUI Accident Lawyer

 Drinking and Driving Often Result In Serious Personal Injuries

-Collisions involving drunk driving often result in complicated insurance accident claims and litigation.
+Collisions involving drunk driving accidents often result in complicated insurance accident claims and litigation.
 Why?
 The answer is that drunk driving, whether the impairment is from drugs, alcohol, or both, usually results in: criminal charges for the at-fault driver, a significant collision (and, usually, a lot of injuries), and law enforcement involvement (in both the criminal and civil proceedings).

 First, the drunk driver is almost always charged with a crime.
 This complicates a civil / injury action because, as most people who have seen law-related television shows know, the driver enjoys the 5th Amendment privilege.
 This constitutional right means that until the DUI criminal charges against him/her are adjudicated (that is a fancy legal word for “finished” or “done”), the driver doesn’t have to tell anyone anything about how much he drank, where he was drinking, what happened during the accident, or anything else.
 In other words, the impaired driver has a right against self-incrimination.
 Why does this matter in a personal injury case against the driver?
 [Notably, sometimes it doesn’t.
 If the cause of the wreck is clear, the driver’s whereabouts before the collision are verifiable via means other than asking him, and it is clear that he was drunk, then the future Defendant’s knowledge about the lead-up to the wreck and the wreck itself may not matter.].